Table

 In the event of a fire or other emergency, every second counts.
 If employees can't quickly and easily get to an emergency exit, it could mean the difference between life and death.

 Additionally, blocked exits can violate fire codes and result in hefty fines for businesses.
-Exit signs must always be visible to indicate the nearest exit, ensuring a safe exit during an emergency.
-Understanding the importance of workplace safety is crucial in these situations.
+Exit signs must always be visible to indicate the nearest egress door, ensuring a safe exit during an emergency.
+Recognizing the importance of workplace safety is vital in these situations.

 In some cases, people may even try to move the obstruction themselves, which can further delay evacuation or lead to injuries.
 Only trained personnel should attempt to move anything that is blocking an exit.